uwdata/flechette/docs/index.md

   useDecimalBigInt: true, // use BigInt for decimals, do not coerce to number
   useBigInt: true,        // use BigInt for 64-bit ints, do not coerce to number
-  useMap: true            // create Map objects for [key, value] pair lists });
+  useMap: true            // create Map objects for [key, value] pair lists
+  useProxy: true          // use zero-copy proxies for struct and table row objects });
 ```